About biking tours in Bangkok

 5. Thai-style lunch in a peaceful setting

-If you’re vegetarian or vegan, let them know in advance so they can prepare a special meal for you!
+Tip: If you’re vegetarian or vegan, let them know in advance so they can prepare a special meal for you!

 Stay protected on public WiFi

-A VPN service ensures you privacy and freedom while browsing the internet by encrypting the connection and hiding the data from potential hackers.
+It encrypts your connection and hides your data from potential hackers.
 Also, with a VPN, you can access blocked/restricted content like some Netflix movies or booking sites.
-We’ve been using NordVPN for over 5 years now, and can highly recommend them.

-Tip: Shipped Away readers get a special deal
+TIP: Shipped Away readers get a special deal.

 6. Last cycling